plancksecurity/planck-proxy/README.md

 #### dts_domains

 This is a debug feature.
-If the sender of a message enabled "Return receipt" on its email client and the sender address is part of the dts_domains list, an email with the proxy log output will be sent back to the sender.
+If the sender of a message enables "Return receipt" on its email client and the sender address is part of the `dts_domains` list, an email with the proxy log output will be sent back to the sender.

 #### scan_pipes

-List of the filters the proxy will apply to all messages.
+List of the filters the security hub will apply to all messages.
 Each item in the list must contain a dictionary with the following:

-- name: Verbose name of the filter.
+*   name: Verbose name of the filter.
 Eg. "Spamassassin"
-- cmd: CLI Command needed to invoke the filter.
+*   cmd: CLI Command needed to invoke the filter.
 The message will be passed into the command as a piped stdin argument.
 Eg. "spamc --check -"

 ### file

-The planckproxy command will read the stdin for a message to decrypt by default, but since in some cases this may not be possible, the optional `-f` or `--file` argument can be used to provide the path to an email file which will be used as the input for the command.
+The `planckproxy` command will read the `stdin` for a message to decrypt by default, but since in some cases this may not be possible, the optional `-f` or `--file` argument can be used to provide the path to an email file which will be used as the input for the command.

 ### log level